knakamura13/cs7641-ml-study-materials-2023/README.md

 # CS7641 ML Study Materials 2023
 A collection of study materials for OMSCS CS7641 Machine Learning.

+## 2024 Update: Check out [_mlrose-ky_](https://github.com/knakamura13/mlrose-ky) now!
+_mlrose-ky_ is my fork of _mlrose-hiive_.
+I'm adding extensive documentation, bugfixes, unit tests, code optimizations, and more!

+This is a work in progress, but you can pull the repo and use it in place of mlrose-hiive, and you can rest-assured that the project is reliable by looking at the status of the unit tests that run whenever a new commit is pushed to the repo.
+New PyPi package coming soon! https://github.com/knakamura13/mlrose-ky

 ## Study Materials

 ### Lecture Transcripts